gulrak/filesystem/README.md

 I want to thank the people working on improving C++, I really liked how the language evolved with C++11 and the following standards.
 Keep on the good work!

+Oh, and if you ask yourself, what `ghc` is standing for, it is simply `gulraks helper classes`, yeah, I know, not very imaginative, but I wanted a short namespace and I use it in some of my private classes (so it has nothing to do with Haskell).

 ## Platforms